AdobeDocs/commerce-operations.en/help/_includes/templated/glossary.md

 _noun_

-Used for snippets of code that that are added to modify the XML layout or to import the layout instructions from another file.
+Used for snippets of code that are added to modify the XML layout or to import the layout instructions from another file.

 _Term attributes:_

-* _Field: design, magento software_
+* _Field: design, commerce software_

 ### License Owner